 Little did we know, it would get much worse while we slept: it was the eve of the big stock market crash in October, 2008.
 The next morning we woke to find our entire savings gone.
 All of it.
 Turns out it really can be all uphill, even from the top of a sea cliff.

-That was almost five years ago.
+That was more than six years ago.
 What the kids remember from that night was Daddy’s explanation of how day time and night time work, with an orange and a flashlight and laying on their backs in a field picking out constellations.
-We’re in Southeast Asia now, with big kids and backpacks.
+We’re back in the US at the moment, with big kids and backpacks.
 It was one of our hardest days, on the precipice of what was unquestionably our hardest year, and yet, we not only survived, it became the defining moment of our journey, in which we determined the course of our lives.

 We are a culture of ease seekers